awsdocs/aws-xray-developer-guide/doc-source/xray-daemon-local.md

 $ docker rm xray-daemon
 ```

-The Scorekeep sample application shows how to use the X\-Ray daemon in a local Docker container\.
-See [Instrumenting Amazon ECS applications](scorekeep-ecs.md) for details\.

 ## Running the X\-Ray daemon on Windows<a name="xray-daemon-local-windows"></a>

 You can run the daemon executable from the command line\.
 Use the `-o` option to run in local mode, and `-n` to set the region\.